Connect with a certified trainer for free

 What causes Anterior Cruciate Ligament (ACL) Tear?

-A tear of the anterior cruciate ligament usually occurs due to hyperextension (over straightening) of the knee.
+A tear of the anterior cruciate ligament (ACL) usually occurs from hyperextension (over-straightening) of the knee.
 In addition, the ACL can tear as a result of the following movements:

 • A sudden stop